Table of Contents

 As a business, you need to evaluate your internal processes to ensure that the day-to-day operations of your company are aligned with your business objectives.
 An internal audit will assist you in this evaluation of all the processes of your company and ensure that each step is effective and properly executed to bring your company closer to achieving its objectives.
 The internal audit ensures that your employees understand the process they are working on and they know what they have to achieve.
 Alignment of your company’s processes to your company’s objectives is the best way to ensure the achievement of objectives.

 4. Monitor and evaluate your business risks

 Enterprise Risk management is an important tool for businesses such as yours, especially medium to large corporations.
 A risk management framework helps you to identify, assess and manage risks in your business.
 This framework is comprised of a number of tools designed to track and manage risk, while also helping to reduce it.
 One of these tools to manage and reduce risk is to implement controls that mitigate risk.
 These internal controls can be made effective through periodic internal audits that evaluate the effectiveness of internal financial controls in your company.
 When you start to look at controls from this perspective, you are making sure every action you take will lead to a more efficient operation.

 5. Control your costs

-ensure that your employees adhere to the standardized processes and maintaining a high level of accuracy in operational and financial reporting.
+Regular internal audits ensure that your employees adhere to the standardized processes and maintain a high level of accuracy in operational and financial reporting.